Hilary Burden is a British/Australian author, journalist, writer and former ABC broadcaster.

 Born in Bristol, UK, Hilary’s family emigrated to Derby, Tasmania when she was six years old.
-Her love for the northeast country was first formed travelling with her GP father on his doctor’s rounds to remote places.
-Hilary graduated from UTAS in English and Politics and began her career in TV journalism in Hobart.
-She moved to Sydney and was a staff writer at Vogue magazine before heading to the UK.
+Her love for the northeast was formed travelling with her father on his doctor’s rounds to remote places.
+Hilary graduated from the University of Tasmania in English and Politics and began her career in TV journalism in Hobart.
+She moved to Sydney and was a staff writer at Dolly and Vogue magazines before heading to the UK.
 Based in London, she worked as an editor and journalist for leading newspapers and magazines from 1987 to 2004, including as deputy editor at Elle, Sunday Times Style and Cosmopolitan in the UK.
 She spent a year in Sydney as editor of New Woman (Australia).

 Hilary has a Diploma in Gender, Society and Culture from Birkbeck College, London.

 She returned to Tasmania in 2004 to live on a smallholding not far from where she grew up.
 During this time she wrote the popular memoir A Story of Seven Summers – Life in the Nuns’ House, published in 2012 by Allen & Unwin.
 She co-founded a fresh produce box delivery service, Hilbarn, in 2008 which operated statewide until 2013.